castai/docs/docs/administration/architecture-overview.md

 * Is cluster network configuration up to date;
 * Are any nodes missing, e.g. accidentally deleted;
 * Are there any dangling resources on your cloud associated with your cluster to clean up.

+## Resizing cluster

+You'll notice that CAST AI clusters don't have a "node pool" concept you might be familiar with.
+Instead, you can choose specific node configuration to be added whenever you need to expand the cluster, or select specific nodes to delete when shrinking it.

+Same applies to autoscaling engine - it performs decisions per-node level, instead of choosing to grow or shrink a node pool.

 ### Cleanup